map for countries that no longer exist

 Ceylon’s history as a trading hub with Arab and European influences dates back to 1505.
 Ruled by the Portuguese, the Dutch, and the British, it finally became its own independent country in 1948.
 In 1972, Ceylon got a new name and became what we know today as Sri Lanka.
 This explains why Sri Lanka is a relatively unknown country to many.
 As tourism expands, more people learn about this relatively young nation and its centuries-old history.

-countries that no longer exist
+countries that no longer exist, Ceylon, now Sri Lanka

 Ceylon on of the countries that no longer exist